Free community activities for wellbeing

 You end up making poems.
 Here are some examples.
 They can be profound and there are no wrong answers :)

 Information for colleaguesThanks for being interested in our groups.
-We really enjoy connecting with colleagues.If your patient or client wishes to try a group, we recommend they (or you- with their consent) get in touch via our contact page for more information.
+We really enjoy connecting with colleagues.If your patient or client wishes to try a group, we recommend:

-We have gained a Charities Excellence Framework Quality Mark for our ongoing work on our charity setup and governance.Funding comes from reputable sources, who hold us to account, such as The National lottery, local council, Sussex Community Fund and other reputable trusts, as well as kindly individuals in the community.Participants have lots of opportunity to input into how each group runs- we will ask participants their opinion about what they want to do
+We are a member of MSVA, 3VA, and NVCO.Funding comes from reputable sources, who hold us to account for how these are spent, such as The National lottery, our local council, The Henry Smith Charity and other reputable trusts and charities, as well as kindly individuals in the community, some of whom have funded us repeatedly over the years we have been in operation.Participants have lots of opportunity to input into how groups run- we will ask participants their opinion about what they want to do.

 We also try to adapt activities in order to include as many participants as possible.
-We can sometimes provide lifts and adapted activities.
+We can sometimes provide lifts and adapted activities, and have supported people with complex health needs and disabilities.